Denk-Em/kStatistics/README.md

 ### Unbiased Estimators for Cumulant Products and Faa Di Bruno's Formula

+### Introduction
+This package is a Python implementation of the original R package [kStatistics](https://cran.r-project.org/web/packages/kStatistics/index.html), written by professors Di Nardo and Guardino.
+Further explanations of the algorithms presented in this file are available [here](https://cran.r-project.org/web/packages/kStatistics/kStatistics.pdf).

+#### Contacts
+elvira.dinardo@unito.it

+giuseppe.guardino@rete.basilicata.it

+hugo.mai@ensta-paris.fr
 ### Description

 kStatistics is a package producing estimates of (joint) cumulants and (joint) cumulant products